industrial-edge/wincc-unified-on-IE/docs/migration_workflow_v5_to_v21upd2.md

 This document describes the recommended workflow to migrate an existing **WinCC Unified Runtime for Industrial Edge** installation from app version **V5.0.0** to **V21 Upd 2**.

-The migration is performed directly in the **WinCC Unified Runtime for Industrial Edge** app by using the backup and restore functionality.

 The basic workflow is:

-1. Create a backup in the existing V5.0.0 app.
-2. Download and safely store the backup file.
+1. Create a backup in the existing V5.0.0 app and store the backup file safely.
-3. Uninstall the existing V5.0.0 app.
+2. Uninstall the existing V5.0.0 app.
-4. Install the new V21 Upd 2 app.
+3. Install the new V21 Upd 2 app.
-5. Restore the backup in the new V21 Upd 2 app.
+4. Import the backup in the new V21 Upd 2 app.
-6. Start and validate the restored runtime project.
+5. Start and validate the restored runtime project.

 > **Important:**
 > Do not uninstall the existing V5.0.0 app before the backup has been successfully created, downloaded and stored in a safe location.

 ## Migration procedure

-The following sections describe the recommended migration workflow step by step.

-### Step 1: Create a backup in the V5.0.0 app
+### Step 1: Create and store a backup in the V5.0.0 app

 Open the existing **WinCC Unified Runtime for Industrial Edge V5.0.0** app on the Industrial Edge Device.